- GDP (PPP):

 - FDI Inflow:

-El Salvador’s economic freedom score is 63.2, making its economy the 75th freest in the 2018 Index.
-Its overall score has decreased by 0.9 point, primarily because of significantly lower scores for property rights and government integrity.
-El Salvador is ranked 16th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+El Salvador’s economic freedom score is 61.8, making its economy the 84th freest in the 2019 Index.
+Its overall score has decreased by 1.4 points, with declines in judicial effectiveness, trade freedom, and investment freedom far outweighing an increase in fiscal health.
+El Salvador is ranked 17th among 32 countries in the Americas region, and its overall score is slightly above the regional and world averages.

-After its 12-year civil war ended in 1992, El Salvador enjoyed strong economic growth and poverty reduction with aggressive free-market policies under a succession of center-right National Republican Alliance presidents.
-Since 2009, governments of the leftist Farabundo Martí National Liberation Front (FMLN) have increased the state’s role in the economy.
-President Salvador Sánchez Cerén will leave office in 2019 with a record of anemic economic growth, weak government effectiveness, a surge in violence and drug trafficking, and rising gang-related homicides.
-The economy relies on exports of coffee, sugar, textiles and apparel, gold, ethanol, chemicals, and electricity and the assembly of intermediate goods.
+After its 12-year civil war ended in 1992, El Salvador enjoyed strong economic growth under pro-market, center-right National Republican Alliance (ARENA) presidents.
+Since 2009, leftist Farabundo Martí National Liberation Front (FMLN) governments have increased the state’s role in the economy.
+ARENA regained a plurality in the legislature in 2012, and presidential elections are scheduled for February 2019.
+Outgoing FMLN President Salvador Sánchez Cerén leaves a legacy of anemic economic growth; weak government effectiveness; and a surge in violence, homicides, and drug trafficking.
+The economy relies on exports of coffee, sugar, textiles and apparel, gold, ethanol, chemicals, electricity, and intermediate manufactured goods.
 Remittances account for nearly one-fifth of GDP, and one-third of the population lives below the poverty line.

 The top personal income and corporate tax rates are 30 percent.
 Other taxes include value-added and excise taxes.
-The overall tax burden equals 17.5 percent of total domestic income.
-Over the past three years, government spending has amounted to 21.3 percent of total output (GDP), and budget deficits have averaged 3.0 percent of GDP.
-Public debt is equivalent to 59.9 percent of GDP.
+The overall tax burden equals 19.7 percent of total domestic income.
+Over the past three years, government spending has amounted to 21.4 percent of the country’s output (GDP), and budget deficits have averaged 2.6 percent of GDP.
+Public debt is equivalent to 59.3 percent of GDP.